 - Add 8 cups of water and the parmesan rind if using.
 Tear the kale from the stems and add to soup in large chunks.

 - Cover and bring to a boil.
-Lower heat to a medium simmer for 20-30 minutes.
+Lower heat to a medium simmer for at least 20 minutes, 30 minutes if you want it a little creamier.
 Season with salt and pepper to taste.

 - Serve topped with freshly grated parmesan cheese.